qradiolink/qradiolink/README.md

 </pre>

 Known issues:
+- FFT display has incorrect size (too small)
+Workaround: switch to waterfall and back
 - Segmentation fault when starting TX or RX modes.
-Check that you have clicked save in the configuration page and that device settings are correct.
+Check that that device settings are correct and you have clicked save in the configuration page.
 - In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.
-Solution: use plenty of lighting.
+Solution: use plenty of lighting for video.